neon experiences (2026): After the big relaunch – is neon still worth it?

 neon experience

-neon invest: In May 2025, the range comprises a total of 268 equities and 116 ETFs – some of which are commission-free, as shown in the last column (source: excerpt from the neon product list).
+neon invest: The range comprises a total of around 300 shares and over 100 ETFs – some of which are commission-free, as shown in the last column (source: excerpt from the neon product list).

 How good is neon’s ETF selection?